 The Homeland Security Act of 2002 (P.L.
 107-296) divided responsibility for unaccompanied children between DHS and HHS.

 Once apprehended and detained by Customs and Border Patrol (CBP), agents interview the child and conduct a screening.
 A child, who at the time of apprehension has no lawful immigration status in the U.S., is under 18 years of age, and has no parent or legal guardian in the country present or available to provide care and physical custody, meets the statutory definition of “unaccompanied minor.”
 They must be transferred into the custody of the HHS within 72 hours.
+A new policy for fast-track hearings is being implemented by the Executive Office for Immigration Review (EOIR), mandating courts to schedule initial hearings for individuals within 21 days of U.S. Immigration and Customs Enforcement (ICE) initiating removal proceedings.

 Once in HHS custody, ORR is responsible for caring for the minors and releasing them to family members or sponsors regardless of the sponsor’s immigration status.
 ORR estimates that it places 90 percent of children with a family member or friend, reuniting close to 30 percent with a parent.
 In the other 10 percent of cases, the child will be placed in foster care.
 After being placed either with a sponsor or in foster care, every child is put into deportation proceedings pursuant to the Immigration and Nationality Act.